Dr Adrian Bevan

 From 2008 through 2013 Adrian led the physics programme of a proposed Super Flavour Factory, referred to as the SuperB experiment, where his group also worked on silicon detector development related to the design and construction of a vertex detector for SuperB.
 In 2008 he started work on the ATLAS tracker upgrade programme at CERN, and has led the QMUL group effort in this area since 2010.
 In 2012 he joined the ATLAS experiment at CERN to study rare decays and properties of the Higgs boson.

 From 2011 Adrian has worked on the development of CMOS based pixel technology for possible use in future experiments such as SuperB and the upgrade of the ATLAS tracker.
 This SuperB programme of work inspired the ALICE experiment at CERN to adopt CMOS Monolithic Active Pixel Detectors for the upgrade of their tracking system.
-He is also working on applications of thin silicon detectors and started a research programme in organic radiation detector development in 2014.
+He is working on the construction of the ATLAS silicon detector upgrade for the HL-LHC and generic silicon and organic radiation detector development.

 Adrian teaches the following courses